tibco-bnl/workshop-tibco-platform/docs/install-cp-and-dp-on-dockerdesktop-on-wsl/readme.md

 # Install TIBCO Platform Data Plane on Docker Desktop for WSL

-This document contains a description on how to install the TIBCO Platform (Control Plane and Data Plane) on a Windows Desktop for WSL.
+This document contains a description on how to install the TIBCO Platform (Controll Plane and Data Plane) on a Windows Desktop for WSL.

+Requirements:
+Windows 11
+8 processors
+16 GB of Ram

+Installation and configuration:

 Step A: Install Docker Desktop for WSL [Install Docker Desktop for WSL](install-docker-desktop-on-WSL.md).